 A Triple Net (NNN) pricing model starts with a base price (often quoted in $/kW) and breaks up your bill into three additional categories.

 - First, it includes your proportional share of mutual operating expenses for the building – things like security, maintenance, common electric power and even the cost of mopping up the place.
-This is usually based off of either your slice of the data center’s total square footage or on your slice of the data center’s overall Critical Load.
+This is usually based on either your slice of the data center’s total square footage or on your slice of the data center’s overall Critical Load.

 - Second, the data center will “sub-meter” your monthly personalized Critical Load consumption and pass this expense on to you.

 - Third, the data center will include the Cooling Factor, which is where your Essential Load finally comes into play.
 We used 50% as a rough estimate above, but this can really vary from vendor to vendor based on how efficient they are at managing their cooling systems.
 This ratio is also referred to as the data center’s Power Usage Effectiveness (PUE) (50% = a 1.50 PUE).
 The lower the PUE, the better, as you will be paying for the power used, and a lower Cooling Factor decreases your overall cost.
-Sometimes the Cooling Factor is a fixed percentage, but vendors can also use a variable pass-through where you don’t know the exact amount you’ll pay from month-to-month.
+Sometimes the Cooling Factor is a fixed percentage, but vendors can also use a variable pass-through where you don’t know the exact amount you’ll pay from month to month.

-The actual pro rata opex is a variable expense that may end up being higher or lower than expected.
+The actual pro-rata opex is a variable expense that may end up being higher or lower than expected.
 But in Triple Net pricing, the risk lies with the consumer, whereas in Modified Gross, the risk lies with the vendor.
 Because you’re locking in a fixed amount for the operating expense line item, vendors typically add a risk premium for Modified Gross leases versus Triple Net leases.

 If you’re a smaller customer looking to procure colocation services, you’ll most likely be quoted using a Gross Pricing model.
 This is an all-in monthly price that does not include any additional line items for power consumption or operating expenses.
 It makes things a lot easier to digest because you know what your bill is going to be each month.
 But because everything is lumped in and the vendor is taking on the risk that variable costs like utility rates and taxes might increase at any given time, you’re usually paying based on the vendor’s own, worst-case assumptions for PUE and operating expenses.

-In Part 3, we will go into detail with some of the common pitfalls and unexpected charges so you can ask the questions necessary to avoid them.
+In Part 3, we go into detail with some of the common pitfalls and unexpected charges so you can ask the questions necessary to avoid them.